-Perimeter is a project commissioned by the Haggerty Museum of Art at Marquette University, which invited me to create new work addressing the topic of fresh water and the Great Lakes.
-I chose to examine Lake Michigan, which holds great presence in my own community of Milwaukee and borders the states of Wisconsin, Illinois, Indiana and Michigan.
+Perimeter was a project commissioned by the Haggerty Museum of Art at Marquette University, which invited me to create new work addressing the topic of fresh water and the Great Lakes.
+I chose to specifically examine Lake Michigan, which holds great presence in my own community of Milwaukee and borders the states of Wisconsin, Illinois, Indiana and Michigan.
 It’s the largest lake contained solely within the United States and the fifth largest lake in the world.

 Lake Michigan’s significance as a source of fresh water has never been more important in political, social and environmental terms.
 In Milwaukee, the lake has been the impetus for growth in academic, environmental and business interests, as the city positions itself as a hub for knowledge and growth in the area fresh water research.